Women's education in Pakistan: Importance of women's education

 Education is a critical input in human resource development and essential for the country's economic growth.
 It increases the productivity and efficiency of individuals, and it produces a skilled labor force that is capable of leading the economy towards sustainable growth and prosperity.
 The progress and wellbeing of a country largely depends on the education choices made available to its people.
 It can be one of the most powerful instruments of change.
 It can help a country to achieve its national goals via producing minds imbued with knowledge, skills, and competencies to shape its future destiny.

 The widespread recognition of this fact has created awareness on the need to focus upon literacy and elementary education, not simply as a matter of social justice but more to foster economic growth, social well-being, and social stability.
 Women's education is so inextricably linked with the other facets of human development that to make it a priority is to also make change on a range of other fronts; from the health and status of women to early childhood care; from nutrition, water and sanitation to community empowerment; from the reduction of child labor and other forms of exploitation to the peaceful resolution of conflicts.
+Education in GB is in a critical state, particularly with regard to the regional government's lack of attention and planning for children's education.
+There is a glaring absence of policies addressing educational rights.